Accommodation: 59 flats

-The six-floor block was purpose-built in the 1960s as a scheme for Hampstead Old People’s Housing Trust.
+The six-floor block was purpose-built as a scheme for Hampstead Old People’s Housing Trust.
 The Trust merged with Central & Cecil in the mid-1990s.

 The facilities we provide

 Sheltered housing residents live independently in their own flats and can ask for support from the Service Officer if they need it.
-There is also an emergency call system to all flats.
+There is also two lifts and an emergency call system for all flats.